jihao2021/trojanbears/team/_posts/2024-02-14-bhavya-mohan.md

 cv:
 alum: false
 ---
-Bhavya is a graduate student majoring in Data Science.Now she is working on AI for Design Innovation powered by LLMs and Knowledge Graphs under the supervision of Dr. Wei Chen.
+Bhavya is a graduate student majoring in Data Science.
+Now she is working on AI for Design Innovation powered by LLMs and Knowledge Graphs under the supervision of Dr. Wei Chen.